otter606/sed-ed-sedmleditor/org.sedml.jlibsedml.editor/trunk/Readme.txt

 What's new in 0.9.7

-- Element IDs are now editable
+- Element IDs are now editable.
 - HTML note editor now provides HTML wrapper for content.
+- You can now view the SED-ML file as an HTML document by selecting a SED-ML file and clicking '*View in Browser*'.

 What's new in 0.9.5

-New Features

  - 'Cut' editing functionality added
  - You can now copy and paste between diagrams
  - Bugfix for editing Miriam URNs which caused application to hang.

-What's new this version (0.9.1):
+What's new in 0.9.1

 New features
 1) Can now obtain SBML models from BioModels referenced by a Miriam URN ( needs internet connection ).